-Multiple Mini Interviews (MMI), are a type of interview which consists of several stations - these can either be held in the same room or across several rooms.
+We already briefly mentioned the typical setup of an MMI, but let’s recap and provide even more detail to your understanding.
+MMIs are a type of interview, which consists of several stations.
 While the number of stations will depend on each school, you can expect an MMI circuit to consist of anything between 6 and 12 stations at an interview.
-Each station will ask you one question, which may then be accompanied by one or two follow-up questions, before it’s time to move on to the next - and as such, you can imagine the fast-paced nature of MMIs.
-They can run at anything between 4 and 7 minutes, but rarely ever longer.
-Depending on the school interviewing you, you might be given up to a minute before each station to read the question/scenario given and prepare an answer, though that’s not always the case.
+Each station will ask you one question, which may then be accompanied by one or two follow-up questions, before it’s time to move on to the next - and as such, you can imagine the fast-paced and time-pressured nature of MMIs - they can run at anything between 4 and 7 minutes, but rarely ever longer.
+Depending on the school interviewing you, you might be given up to a minute before each station to read the question given and prepare an answer, though that’s not always the case.

-Each station will give you a score and at the end, all scores from all stations will be put together to give your overall performance a total mark, which will ultimately decide whether you will be offered a place at that university.
+Whether you sit the MMI interview in real time or asynchronously, you can expect each station to give you a score and at the end all scores from all stations will be put together to give your overall performance a total mark, which will ultimately decide whether you will be offered a place at that university.

-Medical ethics is very common topic for MMI interview questions that can ask you to discuss or give an opinion on a particular ethical question, such as abortion and euthanasia.
+Medical ethics are a very common topic for MMI interview questions.
+Interviewers can ask you to discuss or give an opinion on a particular ethical question, such as abortion and assisted suicide.
 These questions assess your level of knowledge on these important topics but more importantly - test your critical thinking skills and ability to make a decision by weighing arguments for and against a certain issue.

 Alternatively, you could also be given a difficult scenario, such as witnessing your colleague showing up drunk to work or your classmate cheating on an exam, and asking you what you would do - think of these as a detailed version of the SJT type questions you were asked when you sat the UCAT exam.